Budget Friendly Eats

 Trattoria Vecchia Roma

-My take: Classic Roman trattoria near Termini with stone walls and the kind of energy that fills up fast.
-The house special is the bucatini amatriciana flambé, finished in a pecorino wheel tableside, and it is the one to order.
-Carbonara and saltimbocca are both excellent.
+My take: Classic Roman trattoria near Termini with stone walls.
+Fills up fast.
+The house special is the bucatini amatriciana flambé, finished in a pecorino wheel tableside.
+Get it.
+The carbonara and saltimbocca are also classics here.
+Santa Maria Maggiore is a few minutes away, one of Rome's four major basilicas with 5th century mosaics inside.

 Casual Roman Classics